 You'll study a customisable curriculum, with the opportunity to combine your study with another degree, or choose exciting electives - including biology, criminal justice, disability, legal studies, philosophy and artificial intelligence.
 You'll be guided by a teaching team who are highly regarded academics, researchers and psychologists, and build real-world skills in dedicated laboratories and training clinics in areas like mental health, sleep, education, trauma, forensic psychology and social justice.

 Want to help workplaces and communities thrive?
-Explore our new undergraduate and postgraduate degrees in Mental Health and Wellbeing.
+Explore our degrees in Mental Health and Wellbeing.

 Prevent, treat, cure and care at Flinders University.
 Explore your study options at Bedford Park, our City campus, and online.